The Laboratory of Interfacial & Small Scale Transport

 Caltech graduate students interested in research opportunities with {LIS2T}

-for an appointment to discuss research interests, relevant background and available projects.
-Research activity will commence with a preliminary rotation assignment to ascertain skill set and project suitability.
+with the following materials.
+If a good match is likely, then research activity will commence with a preliminary research rotation to assess skill set and project suitability.

-Students from other universities must be accepted to Caltech before joining {LIS2T}.
+NB: Students from outside universities must have already been accepted to a doctoral program at Caltech before applying for a position in {LIS2T}.
 Information regarding application procedures, academic requirements and deadlines at Caltech can be found at Graduate Admissions Information.
+Please DO NOT contact Prof. Troian unless you have already been admitted to Caltech.

 -